 We can value each other, and encourage one another in different spaces and conversations — because every person and body is welcome to join in.
 It’s time that we let go of judgment and address our own demons or traumas that hold us prisoner and turn on our coping mechanism of cruelty toward ourselves and others.

 It’s time we discover body peace and liberation — even if we are intentionally changing our exterior — and find grace in our mental hurdles to actualizing self-love.

 This is the year of self-love.
 This is the year I celebrate my body, my power, and my uniqueness.

-If you see me outside walking in a tank top, feel free to give me a high-five.
-The light is shining bright, and I won’t be hiding anymore.
+If you see me in a tank top, feel free to give me a nod.
+The light is shining bright, and I’m not hiding anymore.